astronomer-integrations/analytics.js-integration-sailthru/readme.md

 - For `Product Added` and `Product Removed` events, you will need to make a request to `https://api.sailthru.com/user` to grab the items currently in the user’s cart.
 More information about this API call is located under the `Incomplete Purchases` section later in this document.
   - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
   - The templates passed through as `send_template` or `reminder_template` must match the public name of a template configured in Sailthru’s UI.
 - Since email is the main method used by Sailthru for user identification, we recommend appending the user's email to `traits.email` or `properties.email` whenever possible in your analytics.js events.
-For example, if you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you would not be able to find that user via their **User Look Up feature** or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.
+For example, if you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you will not be able to find that user via their **User Look Up feature** or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.

 ### Identify